SAICHARAN-03/Netflix_charan/README.md

 # Netflix_charan
-Hi, iam sashank and This is just a simple netflix home page, developed using HTML, CSS.
+Hi, iam charan and This is just a simple netflix home page, developed using HTML, CSS.
 Thank YOU.